QuentinRa/oneaudit/README.md

 #### 3.1 Find Subdomains From A Domain

 ✍️ Goal: increase the number of domains found using passive subdomain enumeration.
+It also identify the ASN and the IP range for each domain.

 ✅ Supported APIs: Virus Total, crt.sh, subfinder, White Intel, etc.